Jezzffihuter2022/wangchuyao.github.io/_pages/research.md

 ## Under Review

-**[3] Bureaucrat-Expert Collaboration in Large Language Model Adoption: Institutional Logics in China**
+**[3] Governing Online Political Discourse: AI-Based Computational Analysis and Social Simulation**
-Second author; under review at *Regulation & Governance*; IF = 3.8, SSCI Q1
+Second and corresponding author; under review at *PNAS Nexus* (the sibling journal of *PNAS*); IF = 3.8
-- Revealed conflicts between political risk control and expert innovation in LLM adoption
+- Applied LLM-based annotation on 343,764 tweets with counterfactual social simulation
-- Showed that bureaucrats conceded on technical decisions while enforcing censorship red lines, enabling bounded expert agency
+- Demonstrated how state regulation triggers conditional self-censorship via collective adapatation

 **[4] Framing Trump in Chinese and US News: A Computational Visual Analysis**
 Sole author; under review at *International Journal of Press/Politics*; IF = 4.3, SSCI Q1